-However, these results need to be considered carefully, also taking into analysis scenarios of climate and hydrological change.
-In Portugal, water use is extremely correlated to the temperature, and the warm season is also the dry season, with higher consumption rates.
-Therefore there is already some predisposition to water stress, especially in the south of continental territory and during summer months.
-During the 20th

-25 century there has been a clear trend towards drier conditions, with decreases in rainfall and moisture availability in most Mediterranean regions; severe drought episodes (from both meteorological and hydrological contexts) have become more frequent and persistent, namely in the Iberia area (Sousa et al., 2011).
+However, these results need to be considered carefully, also taking into account scenarios of climate and hydrological change.
+In Portugal, water use is highly correlated to temperature, and the warm season is also the dry season, with higher consumption rates.
+Therefore there is already some predisposition to water stress, especially in the south of the continental territory and during the th summer months.
+During the 20th century there has been a clear trend towards drier conditions, with decreases in rainfall and moisture availability in most Mediterranean regions; severe drought episodes (from both meteorological and hydrological contexts) have become more frequent and persistent, namely in the Iberia area (Sousa et al., 2011).
 In Portugal the total annual precipitation has been considerably reduced during the last decades as it rained for less number of days (SIAM II, 2006).
-Global climate models project a decrease in precipitation, an increase in temperatures and evapotranspiration, and an enlarged dry season for the study area (SIAM II, 2006).
-Our results show that socio-economic changes may reduce water consumption and therefore the risk of increased water stress due to climate change may be lower than previously expected.
+Global climate models project a decrease in precipitation, increases in temperature and evapotranspiration, and an enlarged dry season for the study area (SIAM II, 2006).
+Our results support that socioeconomic changes may reduce water consumption, and therefore the risk of increased water stress due to climate change may be lower than previously expected.

-5 Conclusions
+4 Conclusions

-The results of this study show that all different scenarios considered indicate reductions in water use in the study area.
-Another important result is that behavioural and technological factors are determinant in shaping future water use in the study area.
-In Portugal, water use inefficiency corresponds to about 41% of the total withdrawals 10 as the National Water Plan (2001) referred.
+The results of this study show that all different scenarios indicate reductions in water use in the study area.
+One of the main results is that behavioural and technological factors are determinant in shaping future water use in the study area.
+In Portugal, water use inefficiency corresponds to about 41 % of the total withdrawals as referred to in the National Water Plan (2001).
 Thus, it is not surprising that there can be enormous gains in water efficiency, especially in the agricultural and industrial sectors.

-The scenarios are a useful framework for thinking about the future and a fundamental step for EPAL to prepare a long-term adaptation strategy to climate change meant to contribute to the reduction of vulnerability of different future societies.
-EPAL successful 15 adaptation to climate change is vital for the economic activities and the local population.
-The tasks that look at the impacts in the resources (quantity and quality of water) will also need to be taken into account in the process, so that the adaptation occurs in a sustainable way.
-To build a consistent strategy for climate change adaptation, both climate and socioeconomic scenarios are important, while socioeconomic scenarios 20 can decrease the decision failures.
+The scenarios are a useful framework for thinking about the future and a fundamental step for EPAL to prepare a longterm adaptation strategy to climate change which is meant to contribute to the reduction of vulnerability of different future societies.
+EPAL's successful adaptation to climate change is vital for economic activity and the local population.
+The tasks that look at the impacts on the resources (quantity and quality of water) will also need to be taken into account in the process, so that the adaptation occurs in a sustainable way.
+To build a consistent strategy for climate change adaptation, both climate and socioeconomic scenarios are important, while socioeconomic scenarios can decrease the probability of decision failures.